Top 10 things all new landlords should know

 9. Treat your new tenant well

 You’ve done the background checks, carried out the necessary requirements and are now fully compliant.
-You’ve agreed the rent and finalised the tenancy agreement and your tenant moves in… and that’s it.
+You’ve agreed on the rent and finalised the tenancy agreement and your tenant moves in… and that’s it.

 Or is it?

 Although you own the house or flat, don’t expect to drop by unannounced.
 The law states that you have to give at least 24 hours’ notice before stopping by your tenant’s house.
-At this stage though, you’ve been well-prepared and neither you or your tenant should hear from each other unless something goes wrong or either one of you have an enquiry.
+At this stage though, you’ve been well-prepared and neither you or your tenant should hear from each other unless something goes wrong or either one of you have an inquiry.

 Keep your relationship professional and courteous.
 Respond to your tenant’s messages right away and be proactive with any fixes or repairs you’re responsible for.
 It also pays to be lenient with regards to pets or wanting to decorate – let’s face it – magnolia paint isn’t the most exciting colour for your walls.